unl/UNL_UndergraduateBulletin/README.md

 published edition: `src/UNL/UndergraduateBulletin/Editions.php`
 Edit this file with the information on which bulletins exist, and which is the latest.

-Once the new edition has been created, notify the Curriculum Request team.
+Once the new edition has been created, notify the Curriculum Request team (Nick Barry, Casey Nugent).

-Edits to the upcoming edition will come through in Pull Requests from the [Curriculum Request repo](https://github.com/unl-creq/UNL_UndergraduateBulletin/).

 ## THE DATA